 Rent stabilization and just cause protections also ensure that as more amenities are added to a neighborhood (and it becomes higher resource), the existing residents from diverse backgrounds are able to stay.
-Residents of historically disinvested neighborhoods should be able to remain in their homes and enjoy the results of improved amenities and increased services.
+As noted in Appendix B, Housing Needs Assessment, 59.3% of Oakland households-96,242 households-are renters, and renters are more likely to be lower income than homeowners.
+While many Oakland neighborhoods include a mix of renter-occupied and owner-occupied units, owner-occupied units tend to be congregated in the Oakland Hills and parts of North Oakland, while significantly more housing units are renter-occupied in West Oakland, Downtown, and East Oakland.
+The City's 2018 Oakland Equity Indicators Report also identified African-Americans, Indigenous, Latinx, and communities where English is a second language as communities that are disproportionately impacted by the housing crisis.
+Moreover, as shown in Table B-27, racial and ethnic disparities in tenure exist in Oakland.
+Vulnerable populations and residents of historically disinvested neighborhoods-including areas designated as Racially or Ethnically Concentrated Areas of Poverty (R/ECAPs) or identified as an EJ Community through the Environmental Justice Element-should be able to remain in their homes and enjoy the results of improved amenities and increased services.
 In the long-term, this will enhance access to opportunity for historically marginalized and disadvantaged communities.
 By pursuing live/work preferences for Oakland residents and taking actions to assist tenants at risk of eviction, Oakland helps tenants avoid displacement or concentration in disadvantaged neighborhoods.